- What are healthcare datasets and why are they important?

 - The Health Plan Employer Data and Information Set (HEDIS) is a set of standard performance measures designed to provide health care purchasers and consumers with the information they need to compare the performance of managed health care plans.
 It is used by the National Committee for Quality Assurance as a part of the accrediting process for managed care organizations.
 This tool is used by more than 90% of America's health plans to measure performance on important dimensions of care and service.
 The set includes administrative data, claims, and health record review data.

-Using big data for research and EMR analytics can benefit the whole healthcare system, as the ability to derive value from helathcare information and make well-grounded decisions have the potential to improve the data quality in healthcare, opportunities of patient care and reduce costs.
+Using big data for research and EMR analytics can benefit the whole healthcare system, as the ability to derive value from healthcare information and make well-grounded decisions have the potential to improve data quality in healthcare and patient care as well as reduce costs.
 It is a good idea to adopt the experience of other industries in coping with big data.
 It also makes sense to involve data scientists and IT companies to handle the collected data and get used out of a big data environment.

 10 best healthcare datasets for data mining